ozataman/snap-extension-session/README.md

 permissions/roles/etc.):

-  - Making sure an established session between any user - authenticated or otherwise - user and the server stays secure.
+  - Making sure an established session between any user - authenticated or otherwise - and the server stays secure.
-  - Authenticating users, which means having proof that a user is who she says she is before we grant her some important priveleges in our applications.
+  - Authenticating users, which means having proof that a user is who she says she is before we grant her some important priveleges in our application.

-This module tackles the first of these challenges.
+This package tackles the first of these challenges.
 A separate Snap.Auth module builds on the foundation here to provide the authentication-specific functionality.